Cut Nyak Dhien: Aceh War

 The war continued, and the Acehnese declared a holy war against the Dutch, engaging in guerrilla warfare and attacking with traps and ambushes.
 Undersupplied, Teuku Umar surrendered to Dutch forces on 30 September 1893 along with 250 of his men.
-The Dutch army welcomed him and appointed him as a commander, giving him the title of Teuku Umar Johan Pahlawan.
-However, Teuku Umar secretly planned to betray the Dutch.
+The Dutch army welcomed him and appointed him as a commander, giving him the title of Teuku Umar Johan Pahlawan, though he secretly planned to betray them.
 Two years later Teuku Umar set out to assault Aceh, but instead departed with his troops, heavy equipment, weapons, and ammunition, using these supplies to help the Acehnese.
 This is recorded in Dutch history as "Het verraad van Teukoe Oemar" (the treason of Teuku Umar).

 Teuku Umar and Dhien kept resisting the Dutch with their new equipment until the Dutch sent the Maréchaussée.
 The Acehnese found these troops extremely difficult to resist and many people were killed.

 The Dutch general Johannes Benedictus van Heutsz took advantage of the condition and sent a spy to Aceh.
 Teuku Umar was killed during battle when the Dutch launched a surprise attack on him in Meulaboh.
 When Cut Gambang cried over his death, Cut Nyak Dhien reportedly slapped her and then she hugged her and said: "As Acehnese women, we may not shed tears for those who have been martyred."

 After her husband died, Cut Nyak Dhien continued to resist the Dutch with her small army until its destruction in 1901, as the Dutch adapted their tactics to the situation in Aceh.
 Furthermore, Cut Nyak Dhien suffered from nearsightedness and arthritis as she got older.
 The number of her troops kept decreasing and they suffered from a lack of supplies.